Remarks on Rational Points of Universal Curves: Two-step nilpotent Lie algebras associated to Universal ( -punctured) Curves

-The completion $\cG_{g,n}$ is a negatively weighted\footnote{$H_1(\U_{g,n})$ admits only negative weights as a $\Gm$-representation via $\omega$.} extension of $\GSp(H_\Ql)$ by a prounipotent group over $\Ql$, which we denote by $\U_{g,n}$: there is an exact sequence of proalgebraic groups over $\Ql$
+The completion $\cG_{g,n}$ is a negatively weighted\footnote{$H_1(\U_{g,n})$ admits only negative weights as a $\Gm$-representation via $\omega$.} extension of $\GSp(H_\Ql)$ by a prounipotent group over $\Ql$, which we denote by $\U_{g,n}$: there is a split exact sequence of proalgebraic groups over $\Ql$

+where any two splittings are conjugate by an element of $\U_{g,n}$.
+A key property of $\cG_{g,n}$ used in this paper is that every finite-dimensional $\cG_{g,n}$-module admits a natural weight filtration and so do the ind- and pro-objects in the category of $\cG_{g,n}$-modules.
+The construction of the natural weight filtration is explained in (\cite[\S3.1]{wei}).